RaymondDoerr/emp/README.md

 There are 2 variants of this panel mod:

 ### "All Doors"
+This is the intended original design.
 Requires more magnets and hardware, but allows you to open every single panel on your Voron (including the back and top!) like a hinged door or just yank them all off with no hardware.

 ### "Voron Spec"
 Exactly the same configuration as standard Voron panels, except all magnetic and removable without hardware, with the new seal.